 Shanghai as a great metropolitan is a rather recent phenomenon, but as the urban settlement surrounded by one of the most fertile farmlands in China with the most advanced textile industry and a highly progressive culture, it is as ancient as Suzhou(苏州), Wuxi (无锡), Changzhou (常州), Jiaxing (嘉兴), Hangzhou (杭州) and Shaoxing (绍兴), which all have an urban history stretching back thousands of years.

 There were numerous ancient towns in Shanghai, from City God’s Town (城隍庙) in the heart of Shanghai, Zhu Family’s Corner (朱家角) near Lake Tai (太湖) in Qingpu District, Jiading Old Town (嘉定老城), a township that suffered genocidal massacres three times as a result of its fierce resistance battles against Manchurians invasion, to Wusong Town (吴淞镇) at the mouth of Huangpu River where the Huangpu meets the Yangtze.
 Yet few have survived the decades of redevelopment and Westernisation since the late 1990s.
 One such lucky town is Qibao, Seven Treasures Town, in Minghang District.

-Like all those old cities and towns in the region, Qibao is surrounded by numerous water channels that not only provided the source of freshwater but functioned and still function as the transport highways linking the town to its surrounding areas and to the rest of the country.
+Like all those old cities and towns in the region, Qibao is surrounded by numerous water channels that not only provided a source of freshwater but functioned and still function as the transport highways linking the town to its surrounding areas and to the rest of the country.